 We caution you that the foregoing list of important factors and assumptions is not exhaustive.
 Other events or circumstances could cause our actual results to differ materially from those estimated or projected and expressed in, or implied by, our forward-looking statements.
-You should also carefully consider the matters discussed under "Risk Factors" in this AIF.
-Except as required by law, we undertake no obligation to update publicly or otherwise revise any forward-looking statements or the foregoing list of factors, whether as a result of new information or future events or otherwise.
+You should also carefully consider the matters discussed under Risk Factors in this AIF.
+The forward-looking statements contained herein speak only as of the date of this AIF and except as required by law, we undertake no obligation to update publicly or otherwise revise any forward-looking statements or the foregoing list of factors, whether as a result of new information or future events or otherwise.